merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/04_Zones.md

 ![Zones Manager - Manage Zones - Add / Edit Zone - General](zone-zone-edit-general-700x536.png)

 The only tab that is available for the create new zone process is General.
-Here you fill in zone general details
+Here you fill in zone general details.
+For example, a general zone would be Canada.
+This general zone will have subzones assigned to it.

 #### Code